-Her teammate stopped walking too as he slowly turned towards her, "You didn't really come to make a name for yourself here, did you?"
+Her teammate stopped walking too as he slowly turned towards her, "You didn't really come to make a name for yourself, did you?"

 Hinata found herself consciously looking away as she resumed walking, not really knowing what to say.
 Shino was too observant, too perceptive.
-It would be difficult for her to try to keep her feelings and thoughts to herself when he's around.
+It would be difficult for her to try to keep her feelings and thoughts to herself when he was around.